Skip to content

 Company History

 Started in Stockholm in 2012 by Johan Friis and Kristofer Ekman Sinclair as a mobile-payment company.
 The original product let consumers pay through their mobile phone number, with charges flowing through bank accounts or cards.
-Got the Swedish Financial Supervisory Authority Payment Institution license in 2016 and pivoted toward A2A bank payments.
-Backed early by Inbox Capital with later participation from Klarna and Revolut as institutional investors.
+It got the Swedish Financial Supervisory Authority Payment Institution license in 2016 and pivoted toward A2A bank payments.
+It was backed early by Inbox Capital with later participation from Klarna and Revolut as institutional investors.

 Pivoted to iGaming in 2019-2020.
-Launched Zimpler GO Pay N Play in 2019, opened the Malta office in 2022 as the first base outside Sweden, signaling iGaming as the strategic vertical.
+Launched Zimpler GO Pay N Play in 2019, then opened the Malta office in 2022 as the first base outside Sweden, signaling iGaming as the strategic vertical.
 The same year introduced Zimpler Budget for responsible gambling.
-In 2023, Zimpler unilaterally terminated business with operators serving Swedish players without a Swedish license — a position the Swedish Gambling Authority later formalized through an injunction (July 2023).
-Zimpler initially won at the Administrative Court level; the Court of Appeal sided with the regulator in February 2025.
-Also in 2023, launched SEPA payouts and Paylink.
-Expanded into Brazil through 2022-2025.
+In July 2023, the Swedish Gambling Authority issued an injunction ordering Zimpler to stop providing BankID-backed services to gambling operators without Swedish licenses.
+Zimpler appealed: the Administrative Court annulled the order in May 2024, and the Court of Appeal upheld that annulment on 7 February 2025, ruling the regulator overstepped.
+Also in 2023, it launched SEPA payouts and Paylink.
+It expanded into Brazil through 2022-2025.

 Became a certified Payment Institution in Brazil in June 2025 and received Pix participant authorization in November 2025.
-Launched ID+ identity layer in July 2025.
+Launched the ID+ identity layer in July 2025.
 Then the big move: TrueLayer announced the acquisition on October 21, 2025.
 The deal closed on March 3, 2026 after Swedish FSA change-of-control approval.
-Combined entity is now Europe's largest Pay by Bank network by user count — 20M+ users, expanded coverage across UK, Sweden, Finland, Brazil and the rest of TrueLayer's European footprint.
+The combined entity is now Europe's largest Pay by Bank network by user count: 20M+ users, with expanded coverage across UK, Sweden, Finland, Brazil and the rest of TrueLayer's European footprint.
 Zimpler today: ~125-130 employees across Stockholm, Gothenburg, Malta and Brazil. ~350M bank accounts reachable. €2.6 billion processed annually pre-merger.
 Customer base concentrated in Nordic and Brazilian iGaming with growing presence in DACH and Benelux.

 Our analysis of 65 reviews from Trustpilot and industry sources